Rise Up Frequently Asked Questions

 Yes.
 Successful applicants can apply to an Access Fund for support.

 Do I have to be employed to apply?

-No, we welcome applications from youth practitioners who are self-employed, furloughed, volunteering or unemployed.
+No, we also welcome applications from youth practitioners who are self-employed, volunteering or currently unemployed.
 You will need to have experience of working with young people and you will need to be supported by a nominator who can provide a reference and allow you the necessary time off work, if applicable.

 My organisation is small and needs support, how can Rise Up help?